Last week, I wrote about How to Hold a Ladies’ Working Brunch (For The Ambitious Yet Leisurely!)

 Nevertheless, I thought to myself, “Maybe this will be a growth experience for me.”
 I do believe in stretching yourself to do things that initially make you uncomfortable.
 I approached my first mingling partner.
 What makes her heart sing?
 Being around people who have a lot of positive energy.
 Me?
 Le sigh.
 I said, “I enjoy helping underprivileged people succeed, and seeing unearned privileges taken away from those who don’t deserve them.”

 (Apparently I lack positive energy.
 More on the dangers of mindless positive thinking here.
 Oh, and you know who was always saying really negative stuff?
-Martin Luther King.
-And everyone else who ever fought against injustice.
+Everyone else who ever fought against injustice.
 If every thought in your head is positive, you are a selfish idiot.
 Okay, back to our regularly-scheduled topic.)

 Over the course of this exercise, I repeated this in various formulations (“I enjoy seeing wrongdoers punished; for instance, I would like drunk drivers to be hit with cars.”)